thejoshwolfe/repatriator/README.txt

 client:

-The client runs in the .NET framework and uses network communication to interact with the server.
+The client is cross-platform using the Qt framework and uses network communication to interact with the server.